stevengeeky/workflow/_pages/publications.md

  - <a href="http://proceedings.spiedigitallibrary.org/proceeding.aspx?articleid=1890874" target="_new">Online Abstract (including citation download)</a>, <a href="https://iu.box.com/SPIE2014-QRPaper" target="_new">Full Paper [PDF]</a>, <a href="https://iu.box.com/SPIE2014-QRPoster" target="_new">Conference Poster [PDF]</a>

 **7.** Gopu, A.; Hayashi, S.; Young, M. D. 2013.
 Image Explorer: Astronomical Image Analysis on an HTML5-based Web Application.
-In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/?book_id=553" target="_new">Volume 485</a>, Page 417, Astronomical Data Analysis Software and Systems XXIII.
+In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/?book_id=553" target="_new">Volume 485</a>, Page 417, Astronomical Data Analysis Software and Systems XXIII; <a href='http://adsabs.harvard.edu/abs/2014ASPC..485..417G' target='_blank'>Citation here</a>

  - <a href="http://www.aspbooks.org/a/volumes/article_details/?paper_id=36264" target="_new">Online Abstract</a>, <a href="https://iu.box.com/ADASS2013-ImgExpPaper" target="_new">Full Paper [PDF]</a>, <a href="https://iu.box.com/ADASS2013-ImgSrcExpTalk" target="_new">Conference Presentation Slides [PDF]</a>

 **8.** Young, M. D.; Gopu, A.; Hayashi, S. 2013.
 Source Explorer: Towards web-browser based tools for astronomical source visualization and analysis.
-In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/?book_id=553" target="_new">Volume 485</a>, Page 269, Astronomical Data Analysis Software and Systems XXIII.
+In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/?book_id=553" target="_new">Volume 485</a>, Page 269, Astronomical Data Analysis Software and Systems XXIII; <a href='http://adsabs.harvard.edu/abs/2014ASPC..485..269Y' target='_blank'>Citation here</a>

  - <a href="http://www.aspbooks.org/a/volumes/article_details/?paper_id=36229" target="_new">Online Abstract</a>, <a href="https://iu.box.com/ADASS2013-SrcExpPaper" target="_new">Full Paper [PDF]</a>, <a href="https://iu.box.com/ADASS2013-ImgSrcExpTalk" target="_new">Conference Presentation Slides [PDF]</a>

 **9.** Young, M. D.; Gopu, A.; Hayashi, S.; Cox, J. A. 2012.
 FRIAA: A FRamework for Web-based Interactive Astronomy Analysis using AMQP Messaging.
-In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/475" target="_new">Volume 475</a>, Page 337, Astronomical Data Analysis Software and Systems XXII
+In ASP Conference Series <a href="http://www.aspbooks.org/a/volumes/table_of_contents/475" target="_new">Volume 475</a>, Page 337, Astronomical Data Analysis Software and Systems XXII; <a href='http://adsabs.harvard.edu/abs/2013ASPC..475..337Y' target='_blank'>Citation here</a>

  - <a href="http://www.aspbooks.org/a/volumes/article_details/?paper_id=35634" target="_new">Online Abstract</a>, <a href="https://iu.box.com/ADASS2012-FRIAAPaper" target="_new">Full Paper [PDF]</a>, <a href="https://iu.box.com/ADASS2012-FRIAATalk" target="_new">Conference Presentation Slides [PDF]</a>